thomknoe/pix2grasshopper/readme.md

 ![pix2grasshopper diagram](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/pix2grasshopper_diagram.png)

 The pix2grasshopper component set consists of three different components that combine to create a system for inputting images and generating code.
-They are "pix2grasshopper", "Code Checker", and "Code Executable".
+They are `pix2grasshopper`, `Code Checker`, and `Code Executable`.
 Each component has different communications with OpenAI API and have different outputs for both the Grasshopper and Rhino environment.

-## pix2grasshopper Component
+## `pix2grasshopper` Component

 Processes an input image to generate a caption using the CLIP model and creates Python code for nature-inspired geometry in Grasshopper using OpenAI's GPT API.
 Outputs include the generated code, parameter ranges, and image description.

 ### Inputs:

-- my_key (str): OpenAI API key.
+- `my_key (str)`: OpenAI API key
-- img_path (str): Path to the input image.
+- `img_path (str)`: Path to the input image
-- json_path (str): Path to the token JSON.
+- `json_path (str)`: Path to the token JSON
-- on_off (bool): Trigger to run the script.
+- `on_off (bool)`: Trigger to run the script

 ### Outputs:

-- code (str): Generated Python code for Grasshopper.
+- `code (str)`: Generated Python code for Grasshopper
-- params (str): JSON string of parameter names and ranges.
+- `params (str)`: JSON string of parameter names and ranges
-- desc (str): Image description from CLIP.
+- `desc (str)`: Image description from CLIP

-## Code Checker Component
+## `Code Checker` Component

 Processes an input Python code string, parses dynamic inputs from a dictionary, executes the code, and handles errors by fetching code suggestions from OpenAI to fix the issues.

 ### Inputs:

-- my_key (str): OpenAI API key.
+- `my_key (str)`: OpenAI API key
-- params (str): Dictionary string representing dynamic slider inputs, parsed into a Python dictionary.
+- `params (str)`: Dictionary string representing dynamic slider inputs, parsed into a Python dictionary
-- code (str): Python code string to be executed with dynamic inputs.
+- `code (str)`: Python code string to be executed with dynamic inputs

 ### Outputs:

-- feedback (str): The original or corrected Python code after execution, including suggestions for errors.
+- `feedback (str)`: The original or corrected Python code after execution, including suggestions for errors
-- exec_results (dict): The results from executing the Python code.
+- `exec_results (dict)`: The results from executing the Python code

-## Code Executable Component
+## `Code Executable` Component

 Manages input sliders in Grasshopper, parses dictionary strings into Python dictionaries, executes provided code with dynamically generated inputs, and manages sliders based on parsed input values.